 2. Pursue Professional Development

 The pursuit of continuous growth will empower you and can ultimately help you to improve your community.
-Identify a skill you would like to improve, a gap in your knowledge, or an attitude you’d like to change, and get to work in 2019!
+Identify a skill you would like to improve, a gap in your knowledge, or an attitude you’d like to change, and get to work in 2020!
 Attend a conference, find a workshop, log in to a webinar … or resolve to read that book you’ve been meaning to get to!

 Goals are important; they guide our work and help us grow.
 Set targets that are challenging but achievable for yourself, your organization, and even your volunteers.
 For every goal, have a plan of action that outlines steps and indicators of success.
 You can set goals for volunteer responses, hours, and fundraising, and your software will keep track of your progress and generate reports that will demonstrate your organization’s achievements.
 Don’t forget to celebrate victories large and small–you’ll boost morale and feel motivated to move forward!

 Thanking your donors is vital to donor engagement and retention.
 Personal thank yous show that you appreciate each contribution; so while a “thank you” email is great, a personal phone call is even better!
-Check out this article on the best ways to thank your donors.
+Check out this article for more on the best ways to thank your donors.

 Having a social media presence will increase your organization’s visibility.
 Start the new year with a social media strategy that outlines how you will reach target groups and the kinds of information you want to share.
 Plan to address comments on your Facebook feed with warm responses; your audience will feel like you care about their feedback.
 For more about crafting a social media strategy, give this article a read.